bappyBDN/Smart_Office_Monitor/README.md

 ![Full Workflow](Architecture.png)

 This image shows the complete process of the system, from IoT data collection to dashboard monitoring and Discord AI response.
+## System Workflow (Simple Explanation)

+### Step 1: Data Layer (IoT & Database)

+All device information is stored in **data.json**, including device status (ON/OFF), power usage, and the last updated time.

+Data comes from **ESP32/Wokwi** in a real system.
+For this demo, a built-in simulator generates realistic device activity based on office hours.

+To prevent data corruption when multiple processes update the file at the same time, the system uses safe data locking.

+---

+### Step 2: Backend (FastAPI)

+The FastAPI backend is the **brain of the system**.

+It reads device data, updates device status, checks alert rules, and provides clean APIs for the dashboard and Discord bot.

+The backend automatically detects situations like:
+- Devices left ON after office hours
+- Devices running for too long

+---

+### Step 3: Web Dashboard

+The dashboard refreshes every **2 seconds** to show the latest device status.

+It displays:
+- Live ON/OFF status
+- Total power usage
+- Active alerts
+- Room-wise information

+Users can also click any device to turn it ON or OFF instantly.

+---

+### Step 4: Discord Bot & Gemini AI

+The Discord bot collects live data from the backend.

+When users ask for status or power usage, **Gemini AI** converts the raw data into simple, natural English responses.

+The bot also checks for alerts regularly and automatically sends warning messages to the Discord alert channel.
 ---

 ## What This Project Does